 When you turn 18, your entire life completely changes and a million new opportunities open up for you.
-It’s like you’ve spent your entire life in a house that had a room with a locked door and your parents would never let you in… well, that door’s open and you’re free to explore!
+It’s like you’ve spent your entire life in a house that had a room with a locked door and your parents would never let you out… well, that door’s open and you’re free to explore!

 The only issue with this door finally being open is that we don’t know much about what’s behind the door before it opens.
-We aren’t taught a ton about money in high school so most of us spend our 20s just trying to figure it out and making a crap ton of mistakes along the way.
+We aren’t taught a ton about money in high school, so most of us spend our 20s just trying to figure it out and making a crap ton of mistakes along the way.

 I spend a decent amount of time reflecting on my bad financial decisions from my past and wishing there was somebody to tell me back then to be less ridiculous with my money.

-#1 – You don’t need to spend it just because you have it
+#1 – You don’t need to spend it, just because you have it

 I got my first job when I was 16 and I had a horrible habit of not saving even a penny of my money.
-I ate out every single day for lunch, I went to dinner and movies with friends, I had an amazing wardrobe but now I have nothing to show for it.
+I ate out every single day for lunch, I went to dinner and movies with friends, and I had an amazing wardrobe but now I have nothing to show for it.

-It’s so important to understand that having money doesn’t mean you need to spend money.
+It’s so important to understand that having money doesn’t mean you need to spend that money.
 When money hits your bank account it shouldn’t start burning a hole in your pocket and force you to run out to the mall.
 Save some, silly goose.

 When I was 18, I was obsessed with reading stories about people who got rich quick and launched these amazing multimillion dollar companies seemingly overnight.
 I wanted to do this for myself so damn bad and essentially got stuck in a cycle and never did anything.

 I needed a real kick in the butt to understand that there are people out there that did crazy things overnight but most successful businesses are built on a long game not overnight.
-A business where you work hard and take your time is going to be much, much more rewarding!
+A business where you work hard and take your time is going to be much, much, more rewarding.

 #4 – Your credit score does matter

-Fun fact, I didn’t learn the importance of a credit score until I started this blog.
-I knew I had one and I knew it did something but I really wasn’t sure what it was for.
+Fun fact, I didn’t truly understand the importance of a credit score until I started this blog.
+I knew I had one, and I knew it did something but I really wasn’t sure what it was for.

-Banks have more than enough money from credit interest to survive, they don’t need your $15 a month too!
+Banks have more than enough money from interest to survive, they don’t need your $15 a month too!
 There are a ton of awesome banks out there that have lower fee or no fee bank accounts.

 I had a horrible habit of spending every single penny I got before ever thinking about how I should be saving money.
-The concept of “pay yourself first” was lost on me and it’s a huge thing I wish I would’ve done.
+The concept of pay yourself first was lost on me and it’s a huge thing I wish I would’ve done.

-Just because you have a credit card, doesn’t mean you need to use it, ESPECIALLY not for booze.
+Just because you have a credit card, doesn’t mean you always need to use it… especially not for booze.
 There were numerous times in college when I’d go buy an entire new outfit and some new make up just because one of my friends wanted to go drinking and then I’d spend my last few dollars on alcohol.

-In my first few years of employment I was always stressed because my hours at work were very inconsistent and I was living insanely above my means.
+In my first few years of employment, I was always stressed because my hours at work were very inconsistent and I was living insanely above my means.
 If I was working 20 hours a week I was often spending like I was working 30 and this caught up with my fast.

-#9 – Money is a tool and should be used as one
+#9 – Money is a Tool and Should be Used as One

-I used to think the only reason to have money was to spend money, and boy was I wrong.
-I’ve recently learned how powerful money can be, money can give you freedom, and freedom leads to happiness and a truly satisfying life.
+I used to think the only reason to have money was to spend money and boy was I wrong.
+I’ve recently learned how powerful money can be.
+Money can give you freedom, and freedom leads to happiness and a truly satisfying life.

 #10 – You don’t need to go broke to make yourself look rich

-I’ve been known from time to time to spend ours looking at expensive clothes and bags online and totally considering spending $500 on something I totally don’t need.
-I wish I knew that it’s okay to shop at Forever21 and Walmart, who gives a hoot what other people think!
+I’ve been known from time to time to spend hours looking at expensive clothes and shoes online and totally considered spending $500 on something I totally don’t need.
+I wish I understood back then that it’s totally okay to shop at walmart and forever 21, who gives a hoot what other people think!